jadesoftwarenz/JADE-ATCG/README.md

 Documentation for the ATCG schema may be found here: <a href="">ATCG Documentation</a>

 ## Getting Started
 These instructions will get a copy of ATCG up and running on your local machine.
+As ATCG is used to generate automatic tests for JADE GUI applications, you will need to set it up for your particular application.
+Instructions for how to do this can be found in the documentation <a href="">ATCG Documentation</a> and for this you should use the files found in the ATCG folder.
+Alternatively, if you want to use ATCG with the Erewhon system, the files in the ATCG-Erewhon folder are already set up for Erewhon with an example test included.

 ### Prerequisites